pascomnet/documentation/site/content/server/cloud/_index.en.md

 | Voice | ef / 184 | 5 | 46 |
 | Signaling | cs3 / 96 | 3 | 24 |

-All pascom clients also mark packages in accordance.
+All pascom clients also mark packages accordingly.
 Please note that group policies must be set for this under Windows.
 See [Windows QoS Settings]({{< ref "/clients/desktop-installation#windows-qos-settings-optional" >}}).

 #### Destination IP addresses

-Our recommendation is to restrict ***only*** **destination ports** and ***not*** **destination IP addresses**.
-Pascom.cloud uses a variety of services and balancers and thus also corresponds to many destination IP addresses.
+Our recommendation is to restrict ***only*** **destination ports** and ***not*** **destination IP addresses**. pascom.cloud uses a variety of services and balancers and thus also corresponds to many destination IP addresses.
 The list of destination IP addresses is constantly being expanded and is therefore difficult for you to maintain.

 If you still need a current list of destination IP addresses, please contact our support.